Written By Sam Heward

 A word from the captains

-Chris Taylor (Head of Operations at Ultra X): “Choose your team wisely.
+Chris Taylor (Operations Manager at Ultra X): “Choose your team wisely.
 Hold trials if necessary.
-Test both their physical and mental strength making any commitments.
+Test both their physical and mental strength before making any commitments.
 The strength of the wolf is the pack.”

 Sam Heward (Co-Founder of Ultra X): “Bring more than you think you will need, go harder than you think you can and don’t underestimate drive times.
 Oh and have a rival in the other team… motivation is good.”